XLeukon/weather-banana/README.md

 Overview
 --------
 weather-banana is a tiny full-stack app that:
-- Searches a local 146k+ city database (`cities500.json`) in the browser.
+- Searches a local 146k+ cities database (`cities500.json`) in the browser.
 - Fetches real-time weather for the chosen city from Open‑Meteo (hourly, timezone‑aware).
 - Builds a concise, realistic prompt from weather conditions and local time.
 - Generates an AI image via Google Gemini, saving the file on the server and returning a public URL.

-The result is a quick way to visualize “the mood of the weather” for any city right now.
+The result is a quick way to visualize “the mood of the weather” for 146k cities right now.

 Table of Contents
 -----------------